Profile

 On graduating I worked as a teacher in higher, further, secondary and adult education, in many disciplines including life drawing, water colour, drawing and painting.
 I worked with students of differing ages, abilities and levels.
 I also delivered teacher education to those working in the post 16 educational sector.
 Having gained an MA in Education I later moved into educational management.

-After retiring in December 2017 as Principal of a large adult and community college in S E London I was able to intensify my practice as a painter, and have also been able to devote more time to my interest in music, singing and writing lyrics for my band Rugosa Hips.
+After retiring in December 2017 as Principal of a large adult and community college in S E London I was able to intensify my practice as a painter and have also been able to devote more time to my interest in music, singing and writing lyrics for my band Rugosa Hips.

 At Art College I developed my interest in a wide range of painters from Cezanne, Braque and Picasso to the American Abstract Expressionists and was drawn to the work of the Cornish school of painters, for example, Barns Graham, Heron and Lanyon.
 Post college I established an interest working from the life model and more latterly still life and interiors.